GULibrarySandbox/ten-repo/index.md

 ## Aims and topics

-A collection of resources to help researchers move along the path towards reproducibility.
+This tutorial is a collection of resources to help researchers move towards reproducibility.

 Some scenarios to consider: